bayareadevosymposium/bayareadevosymposium/_pages/abstracts.md

 <b>Submission Form Link<b>: <a href="" target="_blank">Google Form</a>

-<b>DEADLINE:</b> The above submission form will close on <u></b>April 3, 2024, 12 PM PT</b></u>.
+<b>DEADLINE:</b> The above submission form will close on <u><b>April 3, 2024, 12 PM PT</b></u>.

 <h2>Posters</h2>
-We are hoping that everyone will feel comfortable presenting a poster on work at any stage, including just an experimental idea or initial pilot results.
-We highly recommend that you sign up for a poster if you don't feel like you have enough content for a talk!

-The specific format of posters will be announced and communicated at a later date.
+We are hoping that everyone will feel comfortable presenting a poster on <b>work at any stage</b>, including just an experimental idea or initial pilot results.
+We highly recommend that you come present a poster if you feel that you do not have enough content for a talk!
+The specific format of posters will be announced and communicated at a later date; check back in April for updates.